davidbarone/Dbarone.Net.Mapper/Documentation.md

 AssignableMapperOperator.CanMap()
 ```
 #### Summary
- The [AssignableMapperOperator](#dbaronenetmapperassignablemapperoperator) operator is able to map when the From object is assignable to the To type.
+ The [AssignableMapperOperator](#dbaronenetmapperassignablemapperoperator) operator is able to map when the source object is assignable to the target type.

 #### Type Parameters:
 None